-- ♦ The welfare and well-being of each child is of paramount importance. - Our policy works on the premise that abuse takes place in all communities and that school staff are particularly well-placed to identify and refer concerns and to act to prevent children and young people from being abused. - We respect and value each child as an individual. - We are a listening school, and encourage an environment where children feel free to talk, knowing that they will be listened to. - ♦ The protection of children from abuse is a whole-school issue, and the responsibility therefore of the entire school community. - Our policy should be accessible in terms of understanding and availability.
-Regular training will ensure all adults in school are aware of indicators of concern or abuse and colleagues that act as designated safeguarding leads that such information should be promptly passed on to. - Our policy will be developed and kept up to date with information from our relevant partners in early help and child protection as well as national documentation issued by HM Government and The Department for Education. - We will use the school curriculum to resource our children to protect themselves from abuse, both as victims and as potential perpetrators. - The school runs in an open, transparent way. - We ensure that school leaders, including governors, exercise strategic oversight of all aspects of safeguarding through regular governing body updates, safeguarding reviews with the Local Authority and weekly staff updates & training.
+- The welfare and well-being of each child is of paramount importance. - We recognise our policy works on the premise that abuse takes place in all communities and that school staff are particularly well-placed to identify and refer concerns and to act to prevent children and young people from being abused. - We respect and value each child as an individual. - We are a listening school, and encourage an environment where children feel free to talk, knowing that they will be listened to. - The protection of children from abuse is a whole-school issue, and the responsibility therefore of the entire school community. - We recognise our policy should be accessible in terms of understanding and availability.
+Regular training will ensure all adults in school are aware of indicators of concern or abuse and colleagues that act as designated safeguarding leads that such information should be promptly passed on to. - Our policy will be developed and kept up to date with information from our relevant partners in early help and child protection as well as national documentation issued by HM Government and The Department for Education. - We will use the school curriculum to resource our children to protect themselves from abuse, both as victims and as potential perpetrators. - The school runs in an open, transparent way. - We ensure that school leaders, including governors, exercise strategic oversight of all aspects of safeguarding through vigorous staff training and CPD sessions.
+We ensure a range of safe guarding scenarios are shared on our weekly briefing sheets, where our department leads discuss these scenarios with their teams.
+Our link governors visit school regularly with a safeguarding focus and provide note of visit reports as well as Mr Scarr reporting to governors through his head teacher report where there is a specific section to report on safeguarding.
+We have introduced 'Safeguarding on a page' which outlines key information regarding safeguarding at Wheatley Hill Primary School.
+We take part in safeguarding audits and inspections from the Local Authority